Dr. Rita Daniels

 Bio

 Dr. Daniels joined the Communication Studies Department in September 2016.
-She has taught a variety of classes related to her areas of specialty and research interests.
+She has taught a variety of classes related to her areas of specialty and research interests (i.e., Organizational Communication, Intergroup Communication, (Gender & Culture), and Afrocentric Theorizing.
 She is deeply interested in the notions of gender that are encouraged, accepted, and deeply woven into the social fabric and how these notions influence the identity of individuals in organizational and intercultural communication settings.
 As an organizational communication teacher-scholar, being a mentor is Rita's way of contributing to collegiality in the workplace.
 Read more about her faculty mentor contributions here: TLCo-op Faculty Mentors and Contributions (wwu.edu).
 You will also find more information on her student mentees' contributions here: Western CEDAR - Scholars Week: Feminist Mother in a Hyper-masculine Society (wwu.edu)

-As hobbies, Professor Daniels likes watching movies and spending time with her family.
-She loves to travel the world and appreciates life as a gift.
+Professor Daniels likes watching movies and spending time with her family as hobbies.
+She also loves to travel the world and appreciates life as a gift.

 Education